MAIN SECTIONS

 hēi-tóu là-zuǐ-què

-'black-headed wax-billed sparrow'
+'black-headed wax-billed finch'

 (蜡嘴)